To make a donation online please go to Donate page

 Contact Alison Brundrett at Alison_Brundrett@external.mckinsey.com or 917-225-6597 if you have any questions.

-For more information on volunteer opportunities, please contact us at firstname.lastname@example.org to tell us about your skills and interests.
+Contact us at email@example.com to tell us about your:

 I got to see the effect of my efforts real-time and came to appreciate the challenges faced by Tanzanians.